Axion-like particle searches with MeerKAT and SKA: Introduction

-In the past years, there have been many proposals to detect signals from ALPs DM using radio telescopes, most of which were based on the Primakoff conversion of ALPs into photons \cite{caputo2018looking, caputo2019detecting, Berezhiani:1989fu}.
-Recently it was shown that the stimulated decay of ALPs in the astrophysical environments may also generate radio signals comparable with that of the Primakoff conversion \cite{caputo2018looking, sigl2017astrophysical}.
-In this work, we study the evolution of the ALP field due to their stimulated decays in the presence of an electromagnetic background, which exhibits an exponential increase in the photon occupation number, while taking into account the role of the cosmic plasma in modifying the photon growth profile.
-In particular, we quantify the effect of the cosmic plasma in modifying the detectability that results from the stimulated emissions from ALP clumps.
-Based on this scenario, we explore the potential of the near future radio telescopes such as the Square Kilometer Array (SKA) \cite{dewdney2009square} and MeerKAT \cite{jonas2009meerkat} telescopes to detect an observational signature of ALPs decay into photons in suitable astrophysical fields.
-To this purpose, we extend previous works \cite{caputo2018looking, caputo2019detecting, hertzberg2020merger} by considering MeerKAT and not just SKA.
+In the past years, there have been many proposals to detect signals from ALPs DM using radio telescopes, most of which were based on the Primakoff conversion of ALPs into photons~\cite{caputo2018looking, caputo2019detecting, Berezhiani:1989fu}.
+Recently it was shown that the stimulated decay of ALPs in the astrophysical environments may also generate radio signals comparable with that of the Primakoff conversion~\cite{caputo2018looking, sigl2017astrophysical}.
+In this work, we estimate the radio emissions that can be produced from the stimulated decays of ALPs into photons in particular astrophysical fields.
+Then, we compare these fluxes with the sensitivities of the next-generation radio telescopes such as the Square Kilometer Array (SKA)~\cite{dewdney2009square} and the MeerKAT~\cite{jonas2009meerkat} telescopes.
+Further, we explore the potential of these radio telescopes to probe new regions of the mass-coupling parameter space of ALPs.
+To this purpose, we extend previous works~\cite{caputo2018looking, caputo2019detecting, hertzberg2020merger} by considering the MeerKAT telescope and not just the SKA telescope.
 Additionally, we make use of realistic sensitivities for both instruments studied to derive more accurate potential constraints on the ALP-photon coupling.
-The results presented in this work argue that the stimulated decay of ALPs BEC with masses in the range of $10^{-7} \text{--}10^{-4} \ \text{eV}$ in an expanding universe and under the plasma effects can produce observable radio signals enhanced by a few orders of magnitude and would allow the next generation radio telescopes to explore a region of the ALP parameter that is complementary to experiments like CAST \cite{anastassopoulos2017new} and IAXO \cite{armengaud2019physics}.
-However, unlike previous works, we find weaker potential limits, as a result of more realistic sensitivities and so explore the potential of a visibility taper to compensate.
+The results presented in this work argue that the sensitivity of radio telescope experiments to ALP stimulated decay signals has been quite strongly over-estimated.
+In particular, we show that SKA non-observation limits from dwarf galaxies are at least an order of magnitude weaker than those from~\cite{caputo2019detecting}, in addition to having much stronger ALP mass dependence than previously reported~\cite{caputo2018looking,caputo2019detecting}.
+This is due to the fact that we use more realistic SKA sensitivities, drawn from~\cite{braun2019anticipated}, that include frequency dependent degradation effects as well as specifically simulating line emission sensitivities.
+Our results indicate that the most promising environments are nearby radio galaxies, where the strong Bose enhancement outweighs the usual advantages of nearness and density enjoyed by dwarf galaxies.
+The resulting radio galaxy limits are similar to~\cite{caputo2019detecting} at low ALP masses, however, they weaken greatly with increasing mass.
+In order to allow radio telescopes to provide complementary probes to experiments like ALPS-II~\cite{bahre2013any} and IAXO~\cite{armengaud2019physics}, we explore the potential of a visibility taper.
+This tapering approach has been used for indirect radio detection of dark matter in previous work~\cite{regis2017dark}, and it is able to improve our limits on the ALP-photon coupling by about an order of magnitude.
+Finally, we determine that MeerKAT can only feasibly probe a region of parameter space similar to CAST~\cite{anastassopoulos2017new}.